QYue/qinyue.github.io/_pages/about.md

   - /about.html
 ---

-I am honored to be supervised by Professor [Xiaojing Liao](https://www.xiaojingliao.com/).
+I am an Assistant Professor at the Central University of Finance and Economics.
+I received my Ph.D. in Computer Science at Indiana University Bloomington, where I had the honor of being supervised by Professor [Xiaojing Liao](https://www.xiaojingliao.com/).
 My primary research interests lie at the intersection of cybersecurity, machine learning, and natural language processing.
 Specifically, I focus on the following areas:

-1. Sociotechnical, with a focus on cybercrime and privacy compliance checks
+1. Sociotechnical, with a focus on cybercrime and privacy compliance checks.
 2. Trustworthy machine learning, particularly in the realms of robustness, privacy, and their interconnections.
 3. Data-driven privacy and security, with an emphasis on threat intelligence gathering.

 My long-term research goal is to discover and understand critical security and privacy issues in cybersystems or AI systems through data-oriented analysis, and to design and develop innovative solutions to address these issues with robust, private guarantees for different real-world applications.

-You can find my CV here: [Yue Qin's CV](../assets/CV_Yue_Qin_2023.10.5.pdf)

 ---